peltogle/cmpe131-team2/README.md

   - `git checkout main`
   - `git pull`
   - `git checkout <your first name>`
-- To update python packages when requirements.txt is changed: `pip install -r requirements.txt --upgrade`
+- To update python packages when requirements.txt is changed: `pip3 install -r requirements.txt --upgrade`

 ## Contribute to the repository
 - To upload your code to github: